eleKit/eleKit.github.io/content/authors/admin/_index.md

   - area: Master's degree, Computer Science and Engineering
     institution: Polytechnic of Milan
-    date_start: 2016-03-01
+    date_start: 2016
-    date_end: 2018-12-20
+    date_end: 2018
     summary: |
-       2016-2018 (Final grade: 110/110).
+       Final grade: 110/110.
 My thesis involved the design and development of a serious game that exploits Leap Motion Controller to support upper limbs rehabilitation for children with Epidermolysis Bullosa
        Courses included:
       - VIDEOGAME DESIGN AND PROGRAMMING, during this course I developed "The last drop" video game prototype downloadable at https://polimi-game-collective.itch.io/the-last-drop
       - ARTIFICIAL INTELLIGENCE